kevinvnguyen97/homework-9/README.md

 ## Usage

 In Terminal, type 'node index.js' to run the program.
-You will be greeted with multiple prompts to add your information for different sections of the README.After all prompts are answered, the program generates 'generated_README.md' containing the completed README file.
+You will be greeted with multiple prompts to add your information for different sections of the README.
+After all prompts are answered, the program generates 'generated_README.md' containing the completed README file.